attainu-falcon/falcon-course-module/coding-challenges/README.md

 (Read 2 ^ 15 as 2 raise to 15 or simply exponentiation with the base 2).

 **Hint:** Math object has a function to find the power.
 Once you get that, get individual numbers from the result and add them together.

+### Day 2

+Write a Javascript program that removes duplicates from an array.

+For example, if the input array is `[1, 2, 2, 3, 4, 5, 6, 6, 7]`, the output of the program should be [1, 2, 3, 4, 5, 6, 7]

+You can assume that the input array is sorted.
+(If this fact is not mentioned in your interview challenge, you can always sort the input array before processing).

+Can you do this in O(n) time?